/ VST Home / Tutorials

 Parameters compatibility

-VST 2 was using index to identify parameter, VST 3 uses an ID.
-It means that to be compatible the VST 3 parameter ID should be kept to same index value as the VST 2 one (starting from 0).
+VST 2 was using index to identify parameter, while VST 3 uses an ID.
+To ensure compatibility, the VST 3 parameter ID should be kept the same as the VST 2 index value (starting from 0).

-If the parameter range or behavior is not changed, previously parameter automation in host should be played back correctly.
+If the parameter range or behavior is not changed, previous parameter automation in host should be played back correctly.

-You could add in the VST 3 plug-in a structure to your parameters by using Unit.
+You can add structure to your parameters in the VST 3 plug-in by using Unit.